 THE GARDEN & NATURE AS GRATITUDE PRACTICE with MORNING ALTAR'S DAY SCHILDKRET

-This week on Cultivating Place, I'm so excited to offer you our first ever seasonal special celebrating this season of harvest, of taking stock, of giving back, of deep GRATITUDE and of preparing for the restorative dark of winter ahead.
-Our central conversation is with earth artist Day Schildkret, who makes meaning and beauty with his daily practice, and now global outreach of Morning Altars.
-Woven throughout the telling of Day's journey and the story of Morning Altars, gardeners from around the world share with us what gratitude in the garden looks like to them.
+This week on Cultivating Place, we revisit our Gratitude special of last year - celebrating this season of harvest, of taking stock, of giving back, of deep GRATITUDE and of preparing for the restorative dark of winter ahead.
+Our central conversation is with earth artist Day Schildkret, who makes meaning and beauty with his daily practice, and now global outreach and book known as Morning Altars.
+Woven throughout the episode are gardeners from around the world sharing with us what gratitude in the garden looks like to them.

 The late autumn into winter months – from the Harvest Moon rising in October to the Winter Solstice on December 21st and through the beginning of the new calendar year, mark traditional seasons of gratitude, of giving thanks, and of offerings of generous service.
 For me - my garden itself and my gardening practice are my very best, most consistent acts of both gratitude and service to the world – and I know many other gardener’s and cultivators who feel the same.